 I have heard from many people over the years, that this book made a significant difference to their lives.
 Some of the stories have been incredible!
 This brings me so much joy.

-That said, I no longer believe that “happiness” and “living your dreams” are the most important, primary ingredients for a meaningful, well-lived life.
+That said, I no longer believe that “happiness” and “living your dreams” are the most important, primary ingredients for a well-lived life.
 Great wisdom, meaning and depth of experience tend to come out of suffering and failure, for example.
 How we live during the most difficult times says more about us than how we live when all is going well.
 And life is always going to be a series of ups and downs.

 We should make the best choices we can, but life often seems to have other plans for us.
 Plans for growth, for difficulties we would have preferred to avoid.
 We can always hope and dream for a better future, of course.
 And it is still very important to live with purpose.
-Do be careful, though, about letting society’s trends dictate your life’s purpose and meaning.
+Do be careful, though, about letting society’s superficial trends dictate your life’s purpose and meaning.

 Even though our culture might tell us otherwise, life’s not really about being the biggest or the best.
 Big isn’t necessarily better, and a focus on striving for more (particularly as a lifelong attitude) can be a grievous error.
 Of course we need our leaders, innovators and champions who dream big.
 The average person though, might be made to feel that their life isn’t of great worth, because they’re not doing something special or “big”.
-This is a great deception, and a potential source of needless despair.
+This is a potential source of needless despair.